Statistical inference of random graphs with a surrogate likelihood function

 \subsection{A latent curve example}

 In this subsection, we study the empirical performance of the proposed estimation procedures through a simulated random dot product graph example, where the latent positions are generated from a one-dimensional curve.
 Consider a random dot product graph with $n$ vertices and latent dimension $d = 1$.
 For each vertex $i\in [n]$, the latent position $x_{0i}$ for the $i$th vertex is set to $x_{0i} = 0.8\sin\{\pi(i-1)/(n-1)\} + 0.1$.
 Let $\bX_0 = [x_{01}, \ldots, x_{0n}]\transpose$, $n = 1000$.
-Given $\bA\sim\mathrm{RDPG}(\bX_0)$, we consider the following four estimation procedures for $\bX_0$: the adjacency spectral embedding, the one-step estimate, the maximum surrogate likelihood estimate obtained using the step-halving stochastic gradient descent algorithm, and the Bayes estimate with the surrogate likelihood.
-For the Bayes estimate, the Metropolis--Hastings sampler is implemented with parallelization over vertices $i\in [n]$, and each Markov chain contains $1000$ burn-in iterations and $200$ post-burn-in samples with a thinning of $5$.
+Given $\bA\sim\mathrm{RDPG}(\bX_0)$, we consider the following four estimation procedures for $\bX_0$: the adjacency spectral embedding (ASE), the one-step estimate (OSE), the maximum surrogate likelihood estimate (MSLE) obtained using the step-halving stochastic gradient descent algorithm, and the Bayes estimate with the surrogate likelihood (BE).
+For the Bayes estimate, we use the uniform prior on the unit disk for all $\bx_i$.
+The Metropolis--Hastings sampler is implemented with parallelization over vertices $i\in [n]$, and each Markov chain contains $1000$ burn-in iterations and $2000$ post-burn-in samples with a thinning of $5$.
 The posterior mean is taken as the point estimate.
 The convergence diagnostics of the Markov chains are provided in the Supplementary Material, showing no signs of non-convergence.